Generic name: prednisolone (ophthalmic) [ pred-NIS-oh-lone-off-THAL-mik ]

 An overdose of prednisolone ophthalmic is not expected to be dangerous.
 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222 if anyone has accidentally swallowed the medication.

-What should I avoid while using prednisolone ophthalmic?
+What should I avoid while taking prednisolone ophthalmic?

 What other drugs will affect prednisolone ophthalmic?